 The gate implemented here can be interpreted as a geometric phase gate \cite{Solano1999,MSGate1,MSGate2,Milburn2000,Leibfried2003,Sutherland2019} between double-dressed qubits.
 A variant of double-dressed two-qubit gates has been theoretically proposed for spin qubits associated with silicon vacancy centers in diamond \cite{RablArXiv2024}.
-To our knowledge, the work presented here is the first experimental demonstration of a two-qubit gate based on double-dressed states in any physical platform.
+To the best of our knowledge, the work presented here is the first experimental demonstration of a two-qubit gate based on double-dressed states in any physical platform.

-This article is structured as follows: After a brief description of the experimental apparatus in Sec. \ref{EXPERIMENTOV}, we give an account of the experimental investigation of double dressing individually addressed qubits in a two-ion crystal in Sec. \ref{Single}.
-Then, the theoretical description of the entangling gate driven by a phase modulated field is presented in Sec. \ref{SecGateDesc}, before we describe the experimental procedure and results for this two-qubit entangling gate in Sec. \ref{ExpProc} and \ref{ExpResults}, respectively.
-We conclude this article with a discussion of phase modulated vs. amplitude modulated driving fields for entangling gates as well as a summary of results and an outlook on future work in Sec. \Ref{Conclu}.
+This article is structured as follows.
+We provide a brief description of the experimental apparatus in Sec. \ref{EXPERIMENTOV}, we give an account of the experimental investigation of double dressing individually addressed qubits in a two-ion crystal in Sec. \ref{Single}.
+Then, the theoretical description of the entangling gate driven by a phase-modulated field is presented in Sec. \ref{SecGateDesc}, before we describe the experimental procedure and results for this two-qubit entangling gate in Secs. \ref{ExpProc} and \ref{ExpResults}, respectively.
+We conclude this article with a discussion of phase-modulated vs. amplitude-modulated driving fields for entangling gates as well as a summary of results and an outlook on future work in Sec. \Ref{Conclu}.